 If you have previously done any ML projects, tell the interviewer(s) about your experience, problems faced, steps you took to solve the challenges, languages, and tools used, and so on.

 Top Machine Learning Interview Questions and Answers

-Let us now dive into the different Machine learning interview questions and answers that are asked in most machine learning interviews, with comprehensive answers for each –
+Let us now dive into machine learning interview questions that are asked in most machine learning interviews:

-- Saves a lot of effort, resources, and cost
+- It saves a lot of effort, resources, and cost.

-Answer: The three basic types are supervised learning, unsupervised learning, and reinforcement learning.
-Learn more about these in our Machine Learning Introduction article.
+Answer: The three basic types of machine learning algorithms are supervised learning, unsupervised learning, and reinforcement learning.

 Answer: Both regression and classification are supervised machine learning types.
 Some differences are –

 |The output variable is a numerical or continuous value, like a quantity or size.||The output variable is a category and not a quantitative value.|